Elbow Wrist & Hand Pain Relief

 Bursitis occurs when the small, fluid-filled sacs become inflamed.
 It’s the sacs that cushion the muscles, tendons, and bones near the joints.
 It’s a painful condition.
 Osteoarthritis affects about 27 million people in America.
 It can affect the joints in the elbows, wrists, and hands.
 The cartilage begins to wear away and bones rub against each other leading to pain when you have osteoarthritis.
 Osteoarthritis is also referred to as degenerative arthritis.
 Tendonitis is a swelling of a tendon.
 A tendon is a thick fibrous cord that connects muscle to bone.
 It’s most common in the elbows and wrists.
 Other names for tendonitis are tennis elbow, golfer’s elbow, swimmer shoulder and pitcher’s shoulder.

 Physical Therapy for Elbow, Wrist and Hand Pain

 Physical therapy is effective for elbow, wrist and hand pain.
 As a matter of fact, it can help you avoid surgery.
 Often, a physical therapist will work in conjunction with your primary care doctor to identify the root cause of your pain.
 Strength and flexibility will also be assessed.
 After a full evaluation, a physical therapist will use therapeutic techniques to eliminate the pain.
 After that, the focus will be on building your range of motion.
 Exercises for strength will also be performed.
 Passive treatments may include ice therapy, heat therapy, massage therapy or electrical stimulation.
 The goal is to rid you of pain and improve function.

-If you’re suffering from elbow, wrist or hand pain, be sure to contact FYZICAL Therapy & Balance Center of North Richland Hills, TX, to schedule a consultation today.
+If you’re suffering from elbow, wrist or hand pain, be sure to contact us Today at Orem, OH Center to schedule a consultation today.
 Our physical therapists are committed to helping you live a pain-free life.